New York University College of Dentistry

 Payment Guidelines for Canadian and Non-U.S. Applicants

-The $100 (USD) non-refundable application-processing fee must be in U.S. dollars and may be paid by either a money order or a check.
+- The $100 (USD) non-refundable application-processing fee must be in U.S. dollars and may be paid by either money order or a check.
 If paying by check, please note that the check must meet all of the following criteria:

 - Checks must have a pre-printed denotation stating the check is being drawn from U.S. funds.
+Please keep in mind that this means that U.S. funds cannot be handwritten by the account holder.

-Please keep in mind that this means that U.S. funds cannot be handwritten by the account holder. - The check must have a 9-digit U.S. routing number, usually located at the bottom of the check.
+- The check must have a 9-digit U.S. routing number, usually located at the bottom of the check.

 - The bank from which you are drafting the check must have an affiliated branch located in the U.S.